 Secretary Richter responded that while there has been talk before about eliminating tax-exemption, this was the first time people recall it making it onto the House of Representatives' official list of potential targeted cuts.
 He said those who prognosticate these policy issues project a 50/50 chance that Congress could pass it to pay for the tax cuts in the 2017 Tax Cuts and Jobs Act.
 He noted other revenue sources are also being considered by Congress.
-He also said that tax-exemption is generally not a topic that is well understood by the public, even though it greatly impacts school, wastewater, and most other local infrastructure project financing.
-He noted the far-reaching impact if Congress eliminated this tax-exemption.
+He also said that tax-exemption is generally not a topic that is well understood by the public, even though it greatly impacts schools, water and wastewater systems, and most other local infrastructure project financing.